sleepyOwl14/proximax-bc-docs/docs/sdks/migration.md

 ---
 id: migration
-title: Preparing for NEM2-SDK 1.0.0
+title: Preparing for XPX-Chain-SDK 1.0.0
 sidebar_label: Migration from NIS1
 ---
 We are pleased to present NEM-2SDK 0.9.1.
-These release notes include NEM2-SDK new features and breaking changes over its predecessor NEM-Library.
+These release notes include XPX-Chain-SDK new features and breaking changes over its predecessor NEM-Library.

 <div class=info>

 **Warning**

 The SDKs methods could change until it reaches the stable version 1.0.0.
-For now, Catapult is only available in a test net environment.
+For now, Sirius-Chain is only available in a test net environment.
 Consider it before applying changes and uploading your software to production.

 </div>

 ## Install latest version

 Select your [programming language](./overview.md) and [install the latest version](../getting-started/setting-up-workstation.md#setting-up-the-development-environment).
-Make sure to uninstall previous versions of NEM2-SDK or NEM Library.
+Make sure to uninstall previous versions of XPX-Chain-SDK or NEM Library.

 ## What is new?

-NEM2-SDK shares the same design/architecture between programming languages.
+XPX-Chain-SDK shares the same design/architecture between programming languages.
 That means fast language adaptation, cohesion and shared knowledge between NEM developers, most rapid SDK updates and fewer bugs.

-NEM-SDK does not add features that are not 100% related to [Catapult REST API](../rest-api/overview.md#requests).
-Instead, it permits to be extended by the use of new standalone [libraries](./extending-proximax-blockchain-capabilities.md).
+NEM-SDK does not add features that are not 100% related to [Sirius-Chain REST API](../rest-api/overview.md#requests).
+Instead, it permits to be extended by the use of new standalone [libraries](./extending-sirius-chain-capabilities.md).

-The new SDK implements the new features available in Catapult.
+The new SDK implements the new features available in Sirius-Chain.

 ## Repositories